100+ Student Discounts

 Ah, the privileges of being a student.
 Things like sleeping until noon, days off in the middle of the week, and hanging with friends every day aren't missed until they're gone.
 It's a mix of stressful studying and partying pleasure that ends up as an experience to remember for the rest of your life.

-According to the U.S. Census Bureau, there are more than 19-million students enrolled in higher education institutions across the country.
+According to Statista, surveys show that approximately 19,750,000 students were enrolled in higher education institutions across the country in 2020.
 Whether you're gearing up for your first day on campus or are counting the days until graduation, make sure to take advantage of your status as a student while it lasts.

 For a minute, ignore the frustration of nickel-and-dime fees.
 Instead, reach into your wallet and pull out your student ID (which you probably had to pay a fee for, too, in addition to everything else).
 Embrace it like it's a long-lost friend.
 This little piece of plastic is your most useful ally for saving money until you walk on stage and snatch your diploma.
 Consider it a different form of financial aid.